-A.8.3 Media handling To prevent unauthorised disclosure, modification, remedia. moval or destruction of information stored on Procedures MUST be implemented for the 1.
+A.8.3 Media handling To prevent unauthorised disclosure, modification, re media. moval, or destruction of information stored on Procedures MUST be implemented for the 1.
 Is there a policy governing removable media?
-Explicit R I Α A.8.3.1 Management of removable media management of removal media in accordance with the classification scheme adopted by the Is there a process covering how removable media is managed?
+Explicit R I Α A.8.3.1 Management of removable media management of removal media in accordance with the classification scheme adopted by the 2.
+Is there a process covering how removable media is managed?
 AR R С organisation.
 3. Are the policy and process(es) communicated to all employees using removable media?
 Explicit R AR С A.8.3.2 Disposal of media Media MUST be disposed of securely when no longer required using formal procedures.
-Is there a formal procedure governing how removable media is disposed? · AR R С A.8.3.3 Physical media Media containing information MUST be protected against unauthorised access, misuse or corruption Is there a documented policy and process detailing how physical media should be transported?
-Explicit R I А 71.0.0.0 transfer during transportation.
-Is media in transport protected against unauthorised access, misuse or corruption? Σχριιοίτ R AR С A.9 Access control A.9.1 Business requirements for access control To limit access to information and information proce ssing facilities.
+Is there a formal procedure governing how removable media is disposed?
+AR R С A.8.3.3 A.8.3.3 Physical media transfer cal media er Media containing information MUST be protected against unauthorised access, misuse, or corruption during transportation.
+1. Is there a documented policy and process detailing how physical media should be transported?
+Explicit R I A 7.0.0.0 2.
+Is media in transport protected against unauthorised access, misuse, or corruption?
+Explicit R AR С A.9 Access control A.9.1 Business requirements for access control To limit access to information and information proce ssing facilities.
 An access control policy MUST be established, 1.
 Is there a documented access control policy?
-R R А A.9.1.1 Access control policy documented and reviewed based upon business & information security requirements.
+R R Α A.9.1.1 Access control policy documented, and reviewed based upon business & information security requirements.
 2. Is the policy based on business requirements?
-Explicit AR R С , , 3.
+Explicit AR R С 3.
 Is the policy communicated appropriately?
-Explicit AR AR R С A.9.1.2 Access to networks and network services Users MUST only be provided with access to the network and network services that they have been specifically authorised to use.
+AR R С A.9.1.2 Access to networks and network services Users MUST only be provided with access to the network and network services that they have been specifically authorised to use.
 Are controls in place to ensure users only have access to the network resources they have been specially authorised to use and are required for their duties?
 Explicit AR R С